Key Takeaways

 - Multiple Parties May Share Liability: Drowning and pool injury cases frequently involve overlapping liability.
 The pool owner, the property management company, a lifeguard staffing agency, the manufacturer of a defective drain cover, and the installer of a non-compliant barrier may all bear responsibility.
 Identifying every liable party is essential to maximizing recovery.

-Drowning is the leading cause of unintentional death for children ages one through four in the United States, and the second leading cause for children ages five through fourteen.
+Drowning is the leading cause of unintentional death for children ages one through four in the United States, and it remains one of the leading causes for older children.
 In Oklahoma, where backyard pools, hotel pools, apartment complex pools, and municipal aquatic centers are part of the summer landscape, water-related accidents produce devastating injuries and wrongful death claims every year.
-These cases are legally complex because they sit at the intersection of premises liability, product liability, regulatory compliance, and — when a child is involved — the distinctive rules governing the attractive nuisance doctrine.
+These cases are legally complex because they sit at the intersection of premises liability, product liability, regulatory compliance, and — when a child is involved — fact-specific rules about foreseeability and access.
 When a family loses a child to a preventable drowning, or when a swimmer suffers a catastrophic spinal cord injury from a diving accident or a near-drowning brain injury, the question of who is legally responsible demands careful analysis.

 Personal Injury Practice AreaFor an overview of how Oklahoma personal injury claims work, from filing deadlines to the types of damages available.